 ORLANDO BREWING FACILITY TOUR

-If you enjoy a refreshing pint after a day in the sun, look no further than Orlando Brewing for a free taste of local brews.
+If you enjoy a refreshing pint after a day in the sun, check out Orlando Brewing for a free taste of local brews.
 Their organic beers have become something of a classic in Florida!

 You should plan on at least an hour to enjoy your free Orlando Brewing Facility Tour.
 Afterward, swing by the taproom for a large glass of beer and a snack – you’ll deserve it after a busy day exploring the city!